RojaPendyala/hotel-booking-management-service/README.md

 ```

 ## Usage
-1. Run the main class HotelBookingController to start the HTTP server:
+1. Run the main class HotelBookingController to start the HTTP server or If you work with IDE, can right click on the class and run as Java application:
 ```
-java -cp target/classes main.java.com.sample.controller.HotelBookingController or If you work with IDE, can right click on the class and run as Java application
+java -cp target/classes main.java.com.sample.controller.HotelBookingController
 ```
 2. Use a tool like cURL or Postman to make HTTP requests to the API endpoints:
 - Save Booking: